k-barnes/us-cs-faculty-collaboration-network/README.md

 # us-cs-faculty-collaboration-network
-2024 hand-collected data set on computer science faculty at US PhD-granting institutions.

 Supplementary data for the paper "Edge interventions can mitigate demographic and prestige disparities in the Computer Science coauthorship network" (2025).
+The data was hand-collected in 2024-25 according to the procedure described in our paper.

-The data consist of a census of 5,670 computer science faculty at Ph.D. granting institutions in the US, including the following features.
+The data consist of a census of 5,670 computer science faculty at Ph.D. granting institutions in the US, including the following features:

 |    feature     | type  | values taken | description |
 | -------------- | ----- | -------- | ----- |